 - ULTIMATE Singapore Travel Guide

 - Guide to Visiting Jewel at Changi Airport

 1. The best food is found at Hawker Centres

 Instead of making a beeline for fancy restaurants, I recommend spending your meal times visiting Hawker Centres.
 These are the places you’ll find the very best food Singapore has to offer!
 It’s where the locals eat and it’s where you’ll find the most delicious food.
 My friend Seth is a Singapore food blogger and his list of ’30 Famous Local Foods to Eat in Singapore’ is a great starting point.

 2. Getting around is easy

 Don’t stress about getting around in Singapore, it’s super easy.
-The train (MRT) is really affordable, clean, safe, air conditioned and so easy to work out!
+The train (MRT) is really affordable, clean, safe, air-conditioned and so easy to work out!
 Taxis are affordable and reliable too, you don’t have to worry about being scammed or overcharged.
-You can also get around easily and affordably using Uber.
-Just remember, it can be hard to get a cab or Uber during peak times.
+You can also get around easily and affordably using Grab.
+Just remember, it can be hard to get a cab or Grab during peak times.
 You can read more about how to get around Singapore here.

 3. Alcohol is expensive

 Alcohol is heavily taxed in Singapore, so ducking out for a few quiet drinks in town is often a costly experience.
 The only real way to beat this is to grab a bucket of cold beers at a Hawker Centre instead.
 My favourite spot is out at the East Coast Lagoon Food Village, where you can drink a few cold Tiger tallies and see the beach.
 You can read more tips on exploring Singapore on a budget here.